NeonMika/picture-server/README.md

 ## How to set up as a systemd service on Linux?

 1.)
+Change WorkingDirectory in picture-server.service to your local copy of picturce-server

+2.)
 Copy the file picture-server.service to /etc/systemd/system/

-2.)
+3.)
 Run systemctl enable picture-server.service
 The service should start automatically after rebooting the machine.